mysaberi/Neural_Networks_Graduate_Course_2022/Classification of Persian digits & Classification of Fashion MNIST dataset/Data/README.md

-Here are the Persian Data tweets.
+Here are the Persian tweets' datasets.